GStreamer/gstreamer/markdown/design/meta.md

 understand, This is particularly important when the metadata describes the data layout in memory (such as strides).

-The ALLOCATION query is used to let upstream know what metadata we can suport.
+The `ALLOCATION` query is used to let upstream know what metadata we can support.

 It is also possible to have a bufferpool add certain metadata to the buffers from the pool.
 This feature is activated by enabling a buffer